atrn/ici/BUILDING.md

 # How To Build

-Building uses my dcc build tool.
+Building uses make and my dcc tool, available at gitlab.com/atrn/dcc.

-Dcc is available at gitlab.com/atrn/dcc.
-Dcc is written in Go and requires a Go installation to build:

-0. If required, download and install Go from http://golang.org/.

-    Go usually lives under /usr/local/go and you want to add the directory /usr/local/go/bin to your $PATH.
-If you install Go using a system package manager such as apt and yum it may reside elsewhere and have different locations.

-    You should be able to run "go version" in a shell.

-    Establish a "Go Workspace", i.e. create the directory $HOME/go and add $HOME/go/bin to your $PATH.

-1. Run "go install gitlab.com/atrn/dcc"

-2. The dcc executable is $HOME/go/bin/dcc
+Dcc is a compiler driver, like cc(1), but one that does dependency- driven building.

 ## Summary